Instagram is a wildly popular tool.

 Some have this link go to the home page, but it can be helpful to give this link a goal.
 For instance, a focused landing page can give you conversion data to make sure you’re making the most of Instagram for your small business.

-When you try this strategy, remember that followers aren’t always seeing your posts when you post them.
 Try to create an experience that will be good for anyone who digs into your feed.

 Brand voice is important, and your social media accounts, website, and blog should all reflect that brand.